Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 **Details on the above code:**

-> We will discuss about `extent` in another chapter in detail,
+> We will discuss `extent` in another chapter in detail,
-> but in short, `extent` will help us to keep window dimension
+> but in short, it` will help us keep window dimension
 > details.

 `instance` is created directly from static functions from